isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 <h2>Puan Sri Helene Tan Chin Tuan Scholarships</h2>
 <p>The Puan Sri Helene Tan Chin Tuan Scholarships are presented to students
 with a heart of excellence in serving others and contributing to the community.
-She is of good character and role models our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.</p>
+They are of good character and role model our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.</p>
 <p><em>Puan Sri Helene Tan Chin Tuan served as President of the MGS Alumnae Association in 1951, spearheading fundraising efforts to build the Mary Nind Wing at the Mount Sophia campus.
 She was a firm believer in helping the less fortunate in society and is recognised today for her significant contributions to public service and charity work.</em>
 </p>